You are here: Urology Textbook > Kidneys > Congenital nephrotic syndrome

 Definition

-The congenital nephrotic syndrome (Finnish type) is a recessive inherited kidney disease, which affects children with severe proteinuria and later with end-stage renal disease (Caridi et al, 2010).
+Congenital nephrotic syndrome (Finnish type) is a recessive inherited kidney disease that affects children with severe proteinuria and later with end-stage renal disease (Caridi et al., 2010).

 Epidemiology:

-The congenital nephrotic syndrome is caused by mutations of different gene locations (among other NPHS1, NPHS2 or WT1).
-At the time of birth, a greatly enlarged placenta is present, the children suffer from a severe loss of protein through proteinuria.
+The congenital nephrotic syndrome is caused by mutations of different gene locations (among other NPHS1, NPHS2, or WT1).
+At the time of birth, a greatly enlarged placenta is present, and the children suffer from severe protein loss through proteinuria.
 Later, end-stage renal disease develops due to glomerulosclerosis.
 Dilated proximal tubules led to the old name "microcystic renal disease".

 Diagnosis:

 Corticosteroids or immunosuppression are not helpful in congenital nephrotic syndrome.
-Treatment goals are to control urinary protein loss: good nutrition, albumin infusion, for severe proteinuria unilateral or bilateral nephrectomy is sometimes necessary (Dufek et al, 2017).
+Treatment goals include good nutrition and albumin infusion to substitute urinary protein loss.
+Sometimes unilateral or bilateral nephrectomy is necessary for severe proteinuria (Dufek et al., 2017).
 Edema are treated with diuretic medication.
 End-stage renal disease requires dialysis and kidney transplantation.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z